-There are several stories on the origin of Lantern Festival in China.
+There are several stories about the origin of the Lantern Festival in China.
 The Taoist version associates the festival with Tianguan, a God responsible for good fortune with a penchant for frivolous entertainment.
-It is believed that the 15th day of the first lunar month is Tianguan’s birthday and so, to celebrate, followers light lanterns, set off firecrackers, sing, dance and take part in a wide variety of entertaining endeavours.
+It is believed that the 15th day of the first lunar month is Tianguan’s birthday and so, to celebrate, followers light lanterns, set off firecrackers, sing, dance, and take part in a wide variety of entertaining endeavors.

-Although these are both nice stories, the most likely origins of Lantern Festival are as a celebration of the end of winter and coming of spring, as it is the night of the first full moon after Chinese New Year.
+Although these are both nice stories, the most likely origins of the Lantern Festival are a celebration of the end of winter and the coming of spring, as it is the night of the first full moon after Chinese New Year.